Mets GM candidates: After Jared Porter firing, ...

 - News Article

-Porter was fired Tuesday after sending unsolicited texts and photos to a reporter
+Porter was fired Tuesday after sending unsolicited texts and photos to a female reporter

 More Recent New York Mets Articles